asathoor/Gutenberg-Blocks-Cheat-Sheet/README.md

 Normally I would not define the background color in this way, since we overrule whatever the user is trying to acheive with background colors in Gutenberg.
 But, it is a demonstration of the fact that you can style anything in your WP theme by additional CSS.

-## Add a Menu
+## Add a Menu (Navigation)

-You can add a menu anywhere if you know the reference number of the menu.
+You can add a menu - or rather a navigation block - anywhere if you know the reference number of the menu.

 ~~~~
 <!-- wp:navigation